 “So are you ready for me now?” he asked.

 “What do you mean?”
 She asked in a puzzled tone.

 “Well, you just made the necessary changes internally to help you attract the things you desire, so it’s only a matter of time before they show up.
 Are you ready for me now?”

 “You deserve the best, Charles.”

 “Don’t you believe you are the best Suzanne?
 Don’t put yourself down; I mean, where’s all this coming from?”

 His question jolted Suzanne’s memory back to her childhood; visions flashed through her mind of her mother beating her mercilessly while telling her she was worthless and good for nothing.
-She was labelled ‘the ugly duckling of the family’ because she was the darkest of the girls.
+She was called ‘the ugly duckling of the family’ because she had the darkest skin.
 Her mother showed her no affection, but made her feel as if she didn’t even like her, let alone love her.
 Nothing she did was ever ‘good enough’.
 Worse than the beatings were the negative words spoken to her, which had gone straight into her subconscious, and had festered there for years.
 With Charles prompting her to uncover where her low self esteem issues were coming from, those memories were only now resurfacing.
 When she explained this to him, he responded;

-“I’m so sorry to hear that Suzanne; it sounds as if your mother was herself a victim of the slave mentality.
+“I’m sorry to hear that Suzanne; it sounds as if your mother was herself a victim of the slave mentality.
 I’m sure growing up in church didn’t help either.
 Most people I know who grew up in church have serious low self esteem issues.
-Unfortunately, you had a double-whammy.”
+Unfortunately, you were hit with a double-whammy.”

 “What do you mean?”